-City Council approval is also requested for the City Manager, or his designee, to enter into any and all documents and financial transactions necessary to finance the purchase of the fire engine and ambulance and all related equipment.
-The City's existing Master Lease Agreement would need to be amended to include the lease-purchase of these critical pieces of public safety equipment at an estimated cost of \$1,030,000.
-Based on a 3.281 percent interest rate, the annual debt service payments would equal \$167,100 over the seven-year period.
+City Council approval is also requested for the City Manager, or his designee, to enter into any and all documents necessary to finance the purchase of the fire engine and ambulance and all related equipment.
+The City's existing Master Lease Agreement would need to be amended to include the lease-purchase of these critical pieces of public safety equipment at an estimated cost of \$1,172,579.
+Based on the current estimated 2.134 percent interest rate, annual debt service payments would equal \$182,112 over the seven-year period.

 The purchase of a replacement fire engine and ambulance, and all related equipment, are necessary to continue to provide reliable emergency service to the residents and visitors of Huntington Beach.
-As the FY 2018/19 Adopted Budget contains funding for the lease financing of this equipment, staff recommends proceeding with the replacement of these important items as soon as possible to ensure public safety.
+As the FY 2019/20 Adopted